 Before we dig a little deeper into the how, it’s important to determine if you even want your book to be bestseller.
 People publish books for all sorts of reasons.
 Some want the credibility that comes from being an author, others want to position themselves as thought leaders, and still others want their books to win awards.

-If your primary goal is to write a book a book that’s a bestseller then you need to decide what bestseller list(s) you want to land on before you start planning your marketing.
+If your primary goal is to write a book that’s a bestseller then you need to decide what bestseller list(s) you want to land on before you start planning your marketing.
 Do you want to crack the New York Times bestseller list or rank #1 in your category on Amazon?
 If your main goal is to be able to say you’re a bestselling author, not specifically a Wall Street Journal bestselling author, than making it onto a local list would call for a different strategy than making it onto a national list.
 Either way, a thoughtful, robust marketing sales and marketing plan is what’s going to drive your book sales.

 Do you need to sell a certain number of books?